dwillcox/pybib/README.md

 pybib is a python-based automatic bibtex generator for PDF's indexed in the NASA ADS.

-Given a list of PDF's, pybib will search them for DOI identifiers.
+Given a list of PDF's, pybib will search each of them for it's DOI identifier and arXiv number if a DOI is not present.

 pybib then queries the NASA ADS to lookup the articles, generate a bibcode, and save the bibtex files corresponding to the PDF's as